Rihanna Has Been Secretly Wearing Her Summer Makeup Collection For Over A Year

 Advertisement

-Now that the beauty mogul is finally done holding out on us, the limited-edition collection will be available on Fenty Beauty and Harvey Nichols this month.
+Now that the beauty mogul is finally done holding out on us, the limited-edition collection will be available on May 10th at Sephora and Fenty Beauty.
 The shade options for the creamy, pigmented lipstick include candy-apple red, sky blue, and orange; as for the precision eyeliners, the colours range from periwinkle blue to lime green, and even a berry-red shade.

 The brand actually teased the news back when the Harper's Bazaar May cover dropped, with a cryptic Instagram post that read, "We spy something coming soon on @badgalriri’s May cover of @harpersbazaarus... stay tuned."
 We may have missed it this time, but we'll be paying even closer attention to Rihanna's makeup in the future, now that we know she's keeping Fenty Beauty secrets on her own face — especially since there are some products we're still hoping she'll launch, like brow gel or lashes.
 We're on to you, RiRi.